 Princeton University makes supplier diversity an integral part of the way we do business, consistent with our commitment to fostering a diverse and inclusive community that advances our teaching and research mission.
 This commitment is driven by a belief that engaging a diverse supply base is mutually beneficial: fostering competition; creating opportunity; and generating value by broadening the pool of supplier expertise, perspectives, and capabilities.
+Diverse suppliers are an integral part of the Princeton community.
+Read more about the initiative and view a video featuring diverse suppliers and University leaders articulating our commitment to foster excellence through diversity.

 The University’s procurement practices are designed to provide competitive access to sourcing opportunities and to promote broad supplier participation.
 Princeton especially seeks suppliers that share our commitment by embracing diversity within their own organizations and supply base in the delivery of goods and services.